Exploring Universal Intrinsic Task Subspace via Prompt Tuning: Methodology

 where $\alpha$ denotes the hyper-parameter controlling the ratio between the two losses, and $\theta_\text{proj}$ denotes the parameters of both $\mathbf{Proj}$ and $\mathbf{Proj}_b$.
-During $\mathbf{MSF}$, we only optimize $\mathbf{Proj}$ and $\mathbf{Proj}_b$ while keeping other parameters fixed.
-By introducing downstream task supervision and nonlinearity, we could effectively find more irredundant and stronger subspaces than the random linear subspaces~\citep{li2018measuring,aghajanyan-etal-2021-intrinsic}.
+During MSF, we only optimize $\theta_\text{proj}$ while keeping other parameters fixed.
+By introducing downstream task supervision and nonlinearity, we could find more irredundant and effective subspaces than the random linear subspaces~\citep{aghajanyan-etal-2021-intrinsic}.

-\paragraph{Intrinsic Subspace Tuning.} In this stage, we want to evaluate if the subspace found by MSF is generalizable to unseen training data or unseen tasks.
-And if the answer is yes, we can say that we successfully find the intrinsic task subspace reparameterizing the adaptations of PLMs to various tasks to some extent.
-Specifically, we only retain $\mathbf{Proj}_{b}$ learned during MSF and keep both $\mathbf{Proj}_{b}$ and $\mathcal{M}$ fixed, then for each task, instead of vanilla prompt tuning, we tune only $d_I$ free parameters ($\theta_{d}$) in the subspace and project the $d_I$ parameters into soft prompts with $\mathbf{Proj}_{b}$, the objective function could be formulated as follows:
+\paragraph{Intrinsic Subspace Tuning.} In this stage, we want to evaluate if the subspace found by MSF is generalizable to previously (1) unseen training data of $\mathcal{T}_\text{train}$ and (2) unseen tasks $\mathcal{T}_\text{test}$.
+If the answer is yes, we can say that we successfully find the intrinsic task subspace reparameterizing the adaptations of PLMs to various tasks to some extent.
+Specifically, we only retain $\mathbf{Proj}_{b}$ learned during MSF and keep both $\mathbf{Proj}_{b}$ and $\mathcal{M}$ fixed.
+Then for each task $\mathcal{T}_i$, instead of conducting vanilla prompt tuning, we tune only $d_I$ (bottleneck dimension) free parameters ($\theta_{d}$) in the found subspace, which form a randomly initialized \textit{intrinsic vector} $\mathbf{V}_{i}\in \mathbb{R}^{d_I}$, and project them into soft prompts with the fixed $\mathbf{Proj}_{b}$.
+The objective function for training a specific task $\mathcal{T}_i$ could be formulated as: